 Rebecca Knill, business systems consultant

-Big idea: By shifting our cultural understanding of disability and using technology to connect, we can build a more inclusive and human world.
+Big idea: By shifting our cultural understanding of ability and using technology to connect, we can build a more inclusive and human world.

 How?
 The medical advances of modern technology have improved accessibility for disabled communities.
 Rebecca Knill, a self-described cyborg who has a cochlear implant, believes the next step to a more connected world is changing our perspectives.
 For example, being deaf isn’t shameful or pitiful, says Knill — it’s just a different way of navigating the world.
 To take full advantage of the fantastic opportunities new technology offers us, we must drop our assumptions and meet differences with empathy.

 Quote of the talk: “Technology has come so far.
 Our mindset just needs to catch up.”

 Big idea: No workplace is immune to drama, but there are steps we can follow to remove ourselves from the chatter and focus on what’s really important.

 How?
 No matter your industry, chances are you’ve experienced workplace drama.
 In a funny and relatable talk, Anastasia Penright shares a better way to coexist with our coworkers using five simple steps she’s taken to leave drama behind and excel in her career.
 First, we must honestly evaluate our own role in creating and perpetuating conflicts; then evaluate our thoughts and stop thinking about every possible scenario.
 Next, it’s important to release our negative energy to a trusted confidant while trying to understand and accept the unique communication styles and work languages of our colleagues.
 Finally, she says, we need to recognize when we’re about to step into drama and protect our energy by simply walking away.